 500 miles created a prosthetic and orthotic centre and service for Mzuzu Central Hospital (MCH), the main tertiary care hospital for northern region.
 The centre opened in November 2012 and was managed, funded and developed by 500 miles until it was fully handed over to MCH and the Ministry of Health in Malawi (MoH) on 1st July 2021.
 500 miles has offered ongoing support but, to its credit, MCH prefers to be independent.

-All of the buildings at MCH are uniform and so our premises, which consist of a 250 sqm modern clinic and workshop and a 100sqm hostel to accommodate travelling patients, had to be constructed using a traditional Malawian building method and local labour.
-The layout of the buildings was designed by Andreas Huck of Sophies Minde Ortopedi.
-Funded by The Maitri Trust, the Centre was constructed during 2012 using a Malawian professional team and construction company.
+All of the buildings at MCH are uniform and so the premises, which consist of a 250 sqm modern clinic and workshop and a 100sqm hostel to accommodate travelling patients, had to be constructed using a traditional Malawian building method and local labour.
+The layout of the buildings was designed by Andreas Huck of Sophies Minde Ortopedi and the centre was constructed during 2012 using a Malawian professional team and construction company.

-Since 500 miles at MCH opened to patients in November 2012, we have carried out over 4,500 patient fittings for a register of over 2,500 people.
-Our usual production rate is around 60 devices each month.
-This level of demand is unlikely to be sustained after handover because approximately half of our patients are generated by 500 miles’ outreach programme which MCH will not continue after handover.
+From when the P&O Centre at MCH opened to patients in November 2012 up to the handover of the centre on 1st July 2021, 500 miles carried out 5,182 patient fittings for a register of 2,694 people.
+Our usual production rate was around 60 devices each month.
+This level of demand is unlikely to be sustained because approximately half of our patients were generated by 500 miles’ outreach programme which MCH has said it will not continue after handover.